doccaz/scc-tools/README.md

 6) it's also heavily multi-threaded, and as such it has a way more complex data locking logic.

-*IMPORTANT*: as we discovered through testing, running multiple parallel copies of this version may "lose" some of the recently refreshed cache entries.
+*IMPORTANT*: As we discovered through testing, running multiple parallel copies of this version may "lose" some of the recently refreshed cache entries.
 This limitation is by design.
 What happens is that in every session I read the cached entries to memory, then write it all at the end.
 Everything is changed in-memory.
 So, whoever runs last "wins".
 This is to avoid thousands of small disk writes, and possibly being called a "disk killer" :-)
 In the future I intend to implement a more robust cache backend (sqlite?) and address this.
 I might also merge it back to a single version of the script.